apallath/WHAM/README.md

 ## Binless formulation (MBAR) (preferred)
 - Implemented using self-consistent iteration (baseline/debugging)
-- Implemented using log-likelihood maximization for superlinear convergence [Todo]
+- Implemented using log-likelihood maximization for superlinear convergence

 Both log-likelihood maximization approaches can use multiple nonlinear optimization algorithms.
 Read the documentation to see which algorithms are available.